Patching and Change Management in CISSP Domain 7: A Deep Dive

 Version & Baseline

-And finally once a change has been made we need to check to see if a few things need to be updated: including master images, baselines, and disaster recovery plans.
+And finally once a change has been made we need to check to see if a few things need to be updated: including master images, configuration baselines, disaster recovery plans, etc.

-And that is an overview of pathing and change management within Domain 7, covering the most critical concepts to know for the exam.
+And that is an overview of Patching and Change Management within Domain 7, covering the most critical concepts you need to know for the exam.

 If you found this video helpful you can hit the thumbs up button and if you want to be notified when we release additional videos in this MindMap series, then please subscribe and hit the bell icon to get notifications.